NandanDevHub/DotNetDrills/README.md

----
-description: >-
+# :racehorse: DotNetDrills

 DotNetDrills is a carefully curated collection of .NET interview questions designed to help developers prepare for technical interviews, refresh their knowledge, and gain a deeper understanding of the
-icon: rocket-launch
-layout:
-  width: default
-  title:
-    visible: true
-  description:
-    visible: true
-  tableOfContents:
-    visible: false
-  outline:
-    visible: false
-  pagination:
-    visible: false
----

-# DotNetDrills

 ### 📌 What's Inside